dof-dss/maestro-shell/README.md

-# Unity Shell
+# Maestro

-Unity Shell is a command line tool to manage Unity2 projects and sites.
+Maestro is a command line tool to manage multi-site projects.

 # Requirements
 - A computer